-The Board Discretion/ Individual Performance component allows the Compensation Committee to appropriately recognize aspects of the management team's or individual's performance that may not be captured through the use of the quantitative metrics, including progress regarding environmental and social goals and diversity and inclusion initiatives.
-For the 2020 deferred stock grant opportunity, the Compensation Committee and the board of directors monitored and applauded managements significant effort and progress towards improving diversity and equity in areas they could impact, including the Company's employees, vendors and contractors.
-Additionally management proactively moved to broaden the potential minority pool of talent interested in careers in commercial real estate by partnering with project REAP and establishing the Piedmont scholarship/internship/mentorship program in partnership with two HBCUs.
-Therefore, the Compensation Committee and board of directors unanimously approved the Board Discretion component at target level.
+The Board Discretion/Individual Performance component allows the Compensation Committee to appropriately recognize aspects of the management team's or individual's performance that may not be captured through the use of the quantitative metrics, including progress regarding environmental and social goals and diversity and inclusion initiatives.
+For the 2021 deferred stock grant opportunity, the Compensation Committee and the board of directors approved the Board Discretion component at target level in recognition of management's extraordinary efforts in mitigating the impact on the Company's portfolio of the lingering effects of COVID-19 and prevalence of work from home arrangements as well as success in being named an ENERGY STAR Partner of the Year for the first time.

-Based on these performance metrics, the Compensation Committee awarded an overall award payout at approximately 102% of target.
+Based on these performance metrics, the Compensation Committee awarded an overall award payout at approximately 119% of target.

-Each individual NEO's targeted number of shares was established by the Compensation Committee based on recommendations from our compensation consultant and our former Chief Executive Officer for each NEO, other than himself, regarding comparability with awards to officers of our peer group of office REITs as well as taking into consideration each officer's salary and experience level.
+Each individual NEO's targeted number of shares was established by the Compensation Committee based on recommendations from our compensation consultant and our Chief Executive Officer for each NEO, other than himself, regarding comparability with awards to officers of our peer group of office REITs as well as taking into consideration each officer's salary and experience level.
 The actual number of shares that each individual NEO was eligible to earn was determined by the Compensation Committee after considering performance against the above metrics according to the following scale:

-I Ac ntive Available Earned Based o ctual Performa Percentage of 7 on nce Measure Adjustment Factor Threshold Maximum Relative Weighting Core FFO per share to Budget Every 1% variance in performance increases or decreases the targeted award by 10%, based on relative weighting 50% 150% 25% Actual Adjusted Funds From Operations Before Capital Expenditures Relative to Budget Every 1% variance in performance increases or decreases the targeted award by 5%, based on relative weighting 50% 150% 25% Actual General and Administrative Expense Exclusive of STIC and LTIC Expense Relative to Budget Every 1% variance in performance increases or decreases the targeted award by 5%, based on relative weighting 50% 150% 25% Board Discretion/ Individual Performance Qualitative 25%
+Incentive Available to be Earned Based on Actual Performance (as a Percentage of Target) n 1ce Measure Adjustment Factor Threshold Maximum Relative Weighting Core FFO per share to Budget Every 1% variance in performance increases or decreases the targeted award by 10%, based on relative weighting 50% 150% 25% Actual Adjusted Funds From Operations Before Capital Expenditures Relative to Budget Every 1% variance in performance increases or decreases the targeted award by 5%, based on relative weighting 50% 150% 25% Actual General and Administrative Expense Exclusive of STIC and LTIC Expense Relative to Budget Every 1% variance in performance increases or decreases the targeted award by 5%, based on relative weighting 50% 150% 25% Board Discretion/ Individual Performance Qualitative 25%

-After considering the metrics above, as well as our CEO's evaluation of the performance of each NEO other than himself, on February 17, 2021, the Compensation Committee determined the number of deferred stock units to be granted to each of our NEOs pursuant to the 2020 Deferred Stock Unit Opportunity.
-See "Grants of Plan Based Awards for 2021" table below for information on the number of deferred stock units granted to each of the NEOs during 2021.
+After considering the metrics above, as well as our CEO's evaluation of the performance of each NEO other than himself, on February 10, 2022, the Compensation Committee determined the number of deferred stock units to be granted to each of our NEOs pursuant to the 2021 Annual Deferred Stock Unit Opportunity.
+See "Grants of Plan Based Awards for 2022" table below for information on the number of deferred stock units granted to each of the NEOs during 2022.
 For the awards granted, 25% vested immediately, while the remaining 75% vests in 25% increments over the next three years on the grant anniversary date.
 Any dividend equivalent rights are paid out upon vesting of the underlying shares.